-The role of cybersecurity in M&A deals and divestiture
+The role of cybersecurity due diligence in Mergers and Acquisitions (M&A)

 The role of cybersecurity in mergers and acquisitions